aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 Note 25 to 35 minutes of lab time should have elapsed by this point.

+Hint: Please make sure you save your reward function, and download your trained model from the burner account.
+You will lose access to the account after the Summit, and the account will be wiped.

 # Section 2: Competing in the AWS DeepRacer League
 The [AWS DeepRacer League](https://aws.amazon.com/deepracer/league/) is the world's first global autonomous racing league.
 The League will take place in 2019 in-person, at various selected locations, and online.
 Race and you stand to win one of many AWS DeepRacer prizes, or one of 47 paid trips to re:Invent 2019 where you will get to take part in the AWS DeepRacer Knockout Rounds.
 If you make it through the Knockouts you will get to race in the AWS DeepRacer Championship Cup.
 [Terms and conditions insert link here]() apply.